apache/apisix-dashboard/README.md

 ### For developer

+apisix-dashboard provides a management interface for [Apache APISIX](https://github.com/apache/apisix), you need to [install APISIX first](https://github.com/apache/apisix#configure-and-installation).

-If you are a developer, please refer to here to start `manager-api` and `web`respectively.
+then, please refer to here to start `manager-api` and `web`respectively.

 - [dependencies](#dependencies)